 - 5. The system now begins acquiring data for the calibration value.
-As data is gathered, the units for pH and temperature may flash.
+As data is gathered, the units for mV and temperature may flash.
 Flashing units indicate that this parameter is unstable.
 The calibration data point acquisition will stop only when the data remains stable for a pre-determined amount of time.
 This can be overridden by pressing ENTER.
 If the data remains unstable for 10 minutes, the calibration will fail and the message Cal Unstable will be displayed. - 6.
-The screen will display the last measured pH value and a message will be displayed prompting the user for the lab value.
+The screen will display the last measured mV value and a message will be displayed prompting the user for the lab value.
 The user must then modify the screen value with the arrow keys and press ENTER.
 The system then performs the proper checks. - 7.
 If accepted, the screen will display the message PASS with the new offset reading, then it will return to the main measurement display.
 If the calibration fails, a message indicating the cause of the failure will be displayed and the FAIL icon will be turned on.

-Part 6 - Calibration 6.4 Temperature Calibration The temperature input is factory calibrated for the highest 6.4 Temperature Calibration accuracy.
+6.4 Temperature Calibration

+The temperature input is factory calibrated for the highest accuracy.
 Temperature calibration is not recommended; however, it is provided for applications in which very long cable lengths are needed.
+See Section 4.5 for details on long sensor cable lengths.

-For example, at 50 feet, readings may be off ±0.2 °C. The temperature calibration sequence is essentially a 1point offset calibration that allows adjustments of approximately ±5 °C. The sensor temperature may be calibrated on line, or the sensor can be removed from the process and placed into a known solution temperature reference.
+The temperature calibration sequence is essentially a 1-point offset calibration that allows adjustments of approximately ±5 °C.

+The sensor temperature may be calibrated on line, or the sensor can be removed from the process and placed into a known solution temperature reference.
 In any case, it is critical that the sensor be allowed to reach temperature equilibrium with the solution in order to provide the highest accuracy.
 When moving the sensor between widely different temperature conditions, it may be necessary to allow the sensor to stabilize as much as one hour before the calibration sequence is initiated.
-If the sensor is on-line, the user may want to set the output HOLD (see Page 58) feature prior to calibration to lock out any output fluctuations.
-Procedure 1.
-Scroll to the CAL menu section using the MENU key and press ENTER or the UP arrow key.
-2. Press the UP arrow key until Cal Temp is displayed.
-3. Press the ENTER key.
+If the sensor is on-line, the user may want to set the output HOLD (see Page 54) feature prior to calibration to lock out any output fluctuations.

+- 1. Scroll to the CAL menu section using the MENU key and press ENTER or the UP arrow key. - 2.
+Press the UP arrow key until Cal Temp is displayed. - Press the ENTER key.
 The message Place sensor in ref then press ENTER will be displayed.
 Move the sensor into the calibration reference (if it hasn't been moved already) and wait for temperature equilibrium to be achieved.
-Press ENTER to begin the calibration sequence.
-4. The message Adjust temp value then press ENTER will be displayed, and the right-most digit will begin to flash, indicating that the value can be modified.
+Press ENTER to begin the calibration sequence. - 4.
+The message Adjust temp value then press ENTER will be displayed, and the right-most digit will begin to flash, indicating that the value can be modified.
 Using the UP and LEFT arrow keys, modify the value to the known ref solution temperature.
 Adjustments up to ± 5 °C from the factory calibrated temperature are allowed.
 Press ENTER.